AugustoBosa/Food-Explorer-Frontend/README.md

 ## ⚠️ Project Maintenance <a name="project-maintenance"></a>

-The Food Explorer project is actively maintained and may undergo rework and updates to address any potential bugs or issues that may arise in the future.
-At the moment, no bugs have been reported.
+This code maintenance has been suspended.

 Please note that the deployment links provided may become offline or inaccessible in the future due to various reasons.
-If you encounter any difficulties accessing the application or have any inquiries, feel free to reach out to me for assistance.

-Your feedback and contributions are valuable in improving the project, so please don't hesitate to report any bugs or suggest enhancements if you come across them.
-Together, we can make Food Explorer even better!

 ## 📞 Contact <a id="contact"></a>